lorenzo-leuck/kobra-full-stack-ai-1/README.md

 * 0.6 - Pinterest workflow orchestrator with warmup and scraping phases
 * 0.7 - AI validation system with GPT-4o multimodal analysis
 * 0.8 - Status tracking and session management for real-time progress
-* 0.9 - WebSocket real-time updates and comprehensive workflow integration
+* 0.9 - Comprehensive workflow integration with real-time progress tracking
-* 1.0 - Polling-based architecture replacing WebSocket for improved reliability
+* 1.0 - Polling-based architecture for improved reliability and simplified deployment

 # License